austinletson/personal-website/content/projects/index.md

 # tengine

-tengine is a Java library to simplify command line interfaces using annotations.
+tengine is a Java library to simplify command line interfaces.
+It leverages annotation syntax to provide an intuitive and powerful interface for CLI applications.
 [tengine on GitHub](https://github.com/austinletson/tengine)